The old-timey ‘speak to a real guy in a shop’ method of customer service is gone.

 We’ll let the image explain to stop us from getting into boring SEO tech terminology:

 Whenever you write a new article, add links to relevant pages or other posts on your site.
 If you touch on something you’ve described in another post, give the reader a chance to check it out.

-This encourages visitors to spend more time on your site and find more of your helpful, education and entertaining content.
+This encourages visitors to spend more time on your site and find more of your helpful, educational and entertaining content.
 They might even buy some stuff.

 Don’t go spewing links for the sake of it.
 You’ll only achieve a rankings benefit if your reader achieves a benefit.

 You’ll learn to use your archived posts as an idea generator for future posts.
-You can create a web of info about a certain topic, sending the reader on an journey from unaware, to interested, to trusting, and finally (the holy ecommerce grail) to loyal.
+You can create a web of info about a certain topic, sending the reader on a journey from unaware, to interested, to trusting, and finally (the holy eCommerce grail) to loyal.

 Using links to important information sources on other sites throughout your blog posts adds value for your reader.

 Sure, these links prompt readers to leave your site, but your audience will appreciate the additional info and resources that you share.
 They start to trust you as a gatekeeper and return for your advice on the best sources of related info.